-Two works by Catlett are part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection.
-The show opened December 17, 2016 and runs through April 23, 2017.
+Two works by Catlett were part of the exhibit Woman Made that showcased works by women artists in the Museum's permanent collection.
+The show opened December 17, 2016, and ran through April 23, 2017.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.